 We then cut to the next day as he hilariously yanks a tired Hiro out of bed and into the shower before eventually dropping him off at school.
 As he heads into school, he and his fellow classmates notice a young woman looking at him from afar before he stumbles his way inside.
 Later during science class, Hiro presents an oral report on why Sunfire shouldn’t be entirely blamed for his powers flaring up uncontrollably.
 Afterwards, his teacher informs him that the superintendent wishes to speak to him.

 Just then, Silver Samurai and his female compatriots arrive.
-GoGo Tomago proceeds to coil up and forms an energy ball as she launches herself at Sunfire before dragging Hiro away.
-Afterwards, Honey Lemon pulls a radioactive dampening blanket out of her Power Purse and throws in at Shiro which proceeds to wrap itself around him.
+GoGo Tomago proceeds to coils up to form an energy ball around her body as she launches herself at Sunfire before dragging Hiro away.
+Afterwards, Honey Lemon pulls a radioactive dampening blanket out of her Power Purse and throws it at Shiro which proceeds to wrap itself around him.
 By the time Sunfire manages to free himself, Harada holds him at blade point in order to bring his cousin in to his superiors.
 Just then, Hiro breaks free from Leiko’s grasp just as Shiro unleashes his atomic flames.
 Fortunately, he demonstrated enough control and precision to leave the team unharmed.